Songs for You: Tour

-Scheduled tour dates
+Tour dates

 Critical reception

 Songs for You received positive reviews from music critics.
 Stereogum's Chris DeVille regarded the album as sonically "[feeling] like freedom.
 Liberated from label meddling, she has assembled a fine reminder of what made her so likeable in the first place," and compares the overall sound for the album as "the vibe is that of an extremely talented R&B artist getting back to cooking after a deep, cleansing exhale."

 Madeline Roth from MTV describes Songs for You as "Tinashe taking full creative control over her work; something she was finally able to do [...]
 The result, it seems, is music that comes straight from the soul."

 Nylon's Allison Stubblebine said that "Tinashe is the R&B superstar we've been looking for, and now that her first-ever independent album Songs for You has dropped, it's time to throw it on repeat and give her the praise she deserves.
 There's not a single bad song on the record: Concluding at 51 minutes, the 15-track release showcases everything Tinashe does best."